neil-morrison44/pocket-sync/README.md

 - Add back MiSTer save file sync (don't really want to touch it if there's a chance I'll clopper MiSTer files with a bunch of incompatiable Genesis saves)

 ## FAQs

+## Why doesn't this work on _older MacOS version_?

+The tool I use to make this [tauri](https://www.tauri.app) only supports back to 10.13, so anything before then probably won't even open -- also Apple don't keep the default browser in old OSes up to date (Windows does for a while via service packs & in Linux you can do what you want) so I can only really support / can test on the last 2 major versions, sorry.

+## Why isn't _some core_ in the list?

+Pocket Sync only shows what's available in the inventory which is _currently_ limited to cores released via the github releases system.
+Other updaters have workarounds for other cores but I've chosen not to since it won't be too long before the inventory supports other release mechanisms.
+Until then you can install cores by dragging & dropping the .zip onto any running Pocket Sync window and it'll install as if you've downloaded it.

 ### Donations?